AimanLF/Team_13/ReadMe.md

 ## A.Requirements
 The Wright-Fisher program required the following to run :
 * CMake to compile
-* tclap to handle the user options management
+* TCLAP to handle the user options management.
+TCLAP is a small library providing a simple interface for defining and accessing command line arguments (see examples bellow).
 * gtest for the unit tests
 * doxygen to generate the documentation